blinkist/transaction_logger/README.md

 end
 ```

-From within this lamnda, you may call upon t to add a custom name, context and log your messages, like so:
+From within this lambda, you may call upon t to add a custom name, context and log your messages, like so:

 ```ruby
 t.context = { specific: "context: #{value}" }